 Title.
 The title must be short, reliable and exciting to read.
 From the title, someone will be interested in reading the contents of the article.
 Avoid using abbreviations.
 The title of the manuscript should be more than 110 characters (no spaces).

-Author names & Affiliations.
+Author Names & Affiliations.
 The author's name must consist of a first name, middle name, and family name for all authors.
 Affiliate details must include - department, university or organization, city, and country for all authors.
 One of the authors must be appointed as the author according to the asterisk (*) of his name.
 Only the author's e-mail address is appropriate which must be provided in the article.
 It is the responsibility of the author concerned to ensure that the author's list and a summary of the author's contributions to this study are accurate and complete.

 Abstract & Keywords.
 Abstract reader for help understands the paper/article, looking for something information, and determining whether as needed.
 The abstract is a 'window' for the reader.
-Abstract contains an introduction/background, aims/hypothesis, method, result, and conclusions.
+The abstract contains an introduction/background, aims/hypothesis, method, result, and conclusions.
 It is highly recommended not to use quotes and avoid using abbreviations if possible.
 The abstract length maximum of 250 words.
 Keywords are in alphabetical order and do not exceed ten short words or phrases, not including the words used in the title.
 Keywords are carefully chosen to reflect the contents of the text right.
 Keywords length between 4 – 6 words.

 Introduction.
 The background is the basis or starting point for giving readers or listeners an understanding of what we want to convey.
 An is a comprehensive summary of a paper, which gives a short view of the reader about the contents of an article.

-Literature Review (if needed).
+Literature Review (optional/if needed).
 The literature review in a scientific study is an important part of the overall steps of the research method.
 The literature has several objectives, namely; inform the reader of the results of other studies that are closely related to the current research, link the research with the existing literature, and fill the gaps in previous studies.